Q: Who is the licensing body for Radiologic Technologists in the state of California?

 A: The licensing body for California is the Radiologic Health Branch of the California Department of Public Health.
 They can be found online at http://www.cdph.ca.gov/rhb

 Q: I am from out of state.
-What do I need to get a California license?
+What do I need to get a California license ("Radiologic Technology Certificate")?

 In order to obtain your California RT license, you will need to pass the ARRT exam and submit the CRT license application [CDPH 8200] to the Radiologic Health Branch (RHB) of the California Department of Public Health.
 If you wish to apply for a fluoroscopy or mammography permit, you will need to download those forms from the RHB's website.
 You may also find the Radiologic Health Branch's Certification & Permitting FAQ page to be helpful.

-Q: Is there a way to check on the status of a California license?
+Q: How do I check on the status of a California license?

 Q: The RHB didn't send me my renewal form!
 How do I renew my license before it expires?